HVML/PurC/README.md

 ### TODO List

-1. HVML 1.0 Features not implemented yet.
+1. The HVML 1.0 features not implemented yet.
-1. HVML 1.0 Predefined Variables not implemented yet.
+1. The HVML 1.0 predefined variables not implemented yet.
 1. More tests or test cases.
 1. More samples.
 1. Port PurC to Windows.